rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:5m | stats by (app) json_values(_time, _msg) as json_logs
 ```

-If the list of fields is empty, then all the log fields are encoded into JSON array:
+If the list of fields is empty, then all the log fields are encoded into a JSON array:

 ```logsql
 _time:5m | stats json_values() as json_logs